priyakumari6387/symptom-assist/README.md

 ---

 ##  Project Structure
-The project follows a modular, scalable architecture:
+The project the following architecture:

 ```text
 cl_symptom/